AbhiXverse/Solidity-journey/Day 02/Solidity Notes.md

          - Connect to API
          - Make external calls
          - Access off-chain data
-    - Oracles Problem: Smart contract must work in a predictable way, so they can't directly use things like random numbers or data from external APIs
+    - Oracles Problem: Smart contract must work in a predictable way, so they can't directly use things like random numbers or data from external APIs.
 -